stevekuznetsov/expo/docs/pages/tutorial/create-a-modal.md

 const SIZE = 40;
 ```

-Then, update the `App` component to conditionally display the sticker on the placeholder image.
+Then, update the `App` component to conditionally display the emoji on the placeholder image.
 This is done by checking if the `pickedEmoji` state variable is not null.
-If it is not null, then this variable refers to the source of the sticker image.
+If it is not null, then this variable refers to the source of the emoji image.

 <SnackInline
 label="Display selected emoji sticker"
-templateId="tutorial/module-selected-emoji/App"
+templateId="tutorial/05-emoji-list/App"
 dependencies={['expo-image-picker', '@expo/vector-icons/FontAwesome', '@expo/vector-icons', 'expo-status-bar', '@expo/vector-icons/MaterialIcons']}
 files={{
   'assets/images/background-image.png': 'https://snack-code-uploads.s3.us-west-1.amazonaws.com/~asset/503001f14bb7b8fe48a4e318ad07e910',